notbxno/vatssa-procedures-hub/docs/Enroute/AFRS_FSS/South Africa (FAXX)/faja-e.md

 !!! info "STAR Clearance Phraseology"
     "(callsign), cleared inbound FL(flight level), (STAR) arrival landing (runway), check ATIS (code) in range."

+Should an aircraft be on the climb out of King Shaka or otherwise:

+!!! info "STAR Clearance Phraseology (climbing)"
+    "(callsign), climb to FL(flight level), (STAR) arrival landing (runway), check ATIS (code) in range."

+SAA609, cimb to FL340, after EPSAK direct UNPOM, cleared UNPOM1A landing 03, check ATIS E in range.

 ## Handoff Agreement

 The agreed level for handoff from ACC to a civil APP unit is FL160.